twcmchang/colorful-moth/README.md

 ## Introduction

-This repository contains the details of background-removal and 5-body-part segmentation process of moth specimen images from Taiwan Endemic Species Research Institute.
+This repository contains the details of background-removal and 5-body-part segmentation processes of moth specimen images from Taiwan Endemic Species Research Institute.

 ---